 Aleksey served in CFO roles of public and VC-backed private companies.
-As investor, he contributed to 25+ private equity deals that have deployed $500 million.
+As an investor, he contributed to 25+ private equity deals that have deployed $500 million.
 He has advised 50+ clients on raising $1.6 billion in equity in the healthcare, consumer, media, software, energy, and industrial sectors.
-He enjoys working with officers of early stage and mature small-cap firms.
-He freelances because it exposes him to a wide range of companies.
+Aleksey enjoys working with officers of early-stage and mature small-cap firms, and he freelances because it exposes him to a wide range of companies.

 Juba is the founder of angioClast, a Cambridge-based biotech startup focused on cancer research.
 Before entrepreneurship, Juba was a seasoned CFO with multi-industry experience and worked on projects, ranging from an equity sale of a $150 million telecom company to a $50 million hotel business turnaround.
 He joined the Toptal network to resolve diverse FP&A, M&A, buyouts, and strategic analysis challenges.

 Bertrand is a 25-year finance veteran with a true 360 experience, honed as an investment banker, venture advisor, project developer, CFO, and expert witness consultant in international arbitrations.
 He has advised and partnered on over 100 transactions and investment initiatives totaling over $16 billion.
 Bertrand is a seasoned problem solver and decision-maker with expert facilitation skills.
 Bertrand advises on M&A, corporate development, venture growth, project development, and financing.